Who are the Consultants and What Do They Do?

 What is the overall time commitment and compensation?
 Is this a one- or multi-semester appointment?

 All new consultants participate in training, arranged with sensitivity to their schedules, beginning the first week of their starting semester, and also participate in three to four staff development meetings each semester.
-Except for breaks and holidays, the Graduate Writing Center is open from the second week of the semester through the last day of classes with each consultant scheduled for up to six one-hour appointments each week.
-Consultants are paid $18 an hour for all training, staff meeting, and consultation hours.
+Except for breaks and holidays, the Graduate Writing Center is open from the second week of the semester through the last day of classes.
+Consultants are paid $18 an hour for all training, staff meeting, and consultation hours, for up to an average of 10 hours per week (more or less hours may be possible, depending on your student status, funding level, and availability).
 Graduate writing consultants commit to one semester and are eligible for renewal if they are working satisfactorily within the Graduate Writing Center’s guidelines and are in good standing with their programs.
 Training and consultation hours also count toward the College Reading and Learning Association’s Level I, II, and Master tutor certification.

 How will my schedule be determined and where will consultations take place?

 By the first week of the semester you will decide, in coordination with other consultants, what days and times you would like to be available for appointments.
-During the COVID pandemic, all of our appointments are online only.
+Most appointments, both in-person and online, are held in the Graduate Writing Center suite on the ground floor of Howe Library.